 If you want to learn more about Gemse than the documentation bundled with Gemse can teach you, take a look at Gemse's Trac site.
 There you can also send in bug reports.

-Gemse is an interactive editor for Presentation MathML, completely steered by keyboard.
+Gemse is an interactive editor for MathML and OpenMath, completely steered by keyboard.
 But let us look at that a bit more detailed:

 Presentation MathML